siddharthshenoy/OOAD-Blog/README.md

-# Python Blog using Flask
+# Python Blog using Flask FOR OOAD PROJECT

 This is a blog, written in Python, that uses the Flask web framework.